fastmachinelearning/hls4ml-tutorial/README.md

 <!-- vim-markdown-toc -->

-We adopt the `hls4ml-tutorial` notebooks for the course [CSEE E6868 Spring 2022](http://www.cs.columbia.edu/~cseesoc/esp_html) at Columbia University.
-Please remember to use the branch `csee-e6868-spring2022`.
+We follow notebooks from the official hls4ml tutorial for the course [CSEE E6868 Spring 2022](http://www.cs.columbia.edu/~cseesoc/esp_html) at Columbia University.
+Please remember to always point to the branch `csee-e6868-spring2022`.
 For additional information you can visit the [hls4ml](https://fastmachinelearning.org/hls4ml) official webpage.

 You can set up your working space either on your local machine or the [CSEE E6868 Spring 2022](http://www.cs.columbia.edu/~cseesoc/esp_html) servers.
-Ask the instructors to get the credential for the latter.
+Ask the TAs to get the credential for the latter.

 ## Getting Started

 ### Xilinx Vivado HLS

 Make sure you have the [Xilinx Vivado Design Suite](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools.html) on your working machine.
-The path on the Columbia servers is `/opt/Xilinx/Vivado/2018.2/bin`.
+The path on the Columbia servers is `/opt/xilinx/Vivado/2019.2/bin`.

-A version of the design suite between ver. *2018.2* and *2019.2* has been tested.
+Versions in the range *2018.2* and *2019.1* have been succesfully tested.
 If you have more questions, please ask the instructors.

 ### Jupyter Notebook Setup

-When you clone this repository, please remember to specify the course branch.
+When you clone this repository, please remember to specify the **course branch**.

 ```
 git clone --recursive -b csee-e6868-spring2022 https://github.com/fastmachinelearning/hls4ml-tutorial.git